 HF03 is a sensor that measures heat flux.
 It is mainly used to test reaction to fire and fire resistance.
-HF03 measures heat flux in the range of (0 to 10) \times 103 W/m2.
+HF03 measures heat flux in the range of (0 to 10) x 10 W/m.
 Equipped with a black absorber, heat flux sensors of this type are designed for measurement in an environment in which heat flux is dominated by radiation.
 Using an open detector, HF03 is also sensitive to convective heat flux.
 This contribution is usually ignored.
 Application in environments with significant heat transport to the sensor by convection is possible but requires a careful evaluation of the measurement uncertainty.
 HF03's thermopile sensor generates an output voltage proportional to the incoming irradiance.

-The heat flux, Φ , in W/m2, is calculated by dividing the HF03 output, a small voltage U, by the sensitivity S.
+The heat flux, $\Phi$ , in W/m, is calculated by dividing the HF03 output, a small voltage U, by the sensitivity S.